vcooley/react-inbox-sdk/README.md

 function App() {
   return (
+    {/* You'll want to include an app id to avoid a warning banner appearing, but you can leave it out for initial development */}
     <InboxSDK appId={process.env.INBOX_SDK_APP_ID}>
       {/* This view will render all of its children for each compose view visible on the page */}
       <ComposeView>